Anaphylaxis Research - Ayel L. R. Batac

 \(~\)

-Anaphylaxis is a life-threatening allergic reaction that requires rapid recognition and immediate treatment with intramuscular epinephrine.
-Despite the availability of clinical guidelines and growing global awareness, the treatment of anaphylaxis remains inconsistent, particularly in low-resource settings and underserved regions.
-Barriers such as lack of access to epinephrine, delays in diagnosis, and inadequate emergency response systems contribute to preventable morbidity and mortality worldwide.
+Anaphylaxis is an acute, potentially fatal systemic allergic reaction that requires rapid recognition and immediate treatment with intramuscular epinephrine.
+Despite the availability of clinical guidelines and growing global awareness, the treatment of anaphylaxis remains inconsistent, particularly in low-resource settings.
+Barriers—including limited access to epinephrine, diagnostic delays, and inadequate emergency response systems—continue to drive preventable morbidity and mortality worldwide.

-My current research is synthesizing global evidence on:
+Our current research is synthesising global evidence on:

 • International differences in anaphylaxis treatment and outcomes